itsmikefuller/sdatools/README.md

-# SDATools: Statistics & Data Analysis Tools
+# sdatools: Statistics & Data Analysis Tools

 **Author:** Mike Fuller

-**Last Updated:** 20th June 2025
+**Last Updated:** 21st June 2025

-This repository contains the source code for **SDATools**, a Python package I created to reinforce my understanding of various statistics and data analysis tools, whilst getting hands-on with Python to build a functioning package that myself and others can use to carry out statistical tests and data analysis.
+This repository contains the source code for `sdatools`, a Python package I am building to refresh my understanding of various statistics and data analysis tools with a bottom-up approach. whilst getting hands-on with Python to build a functioning package that myself and others can use.

-SDATools has the following structure:
+`sdatools` has the following structure:
 ```bash
 ├───src
 │   └───sdatools